An Evolving Ecosystem: The Gastronomic Landscape of Downtown San Antonio

-Miriam Sitz by day works for Accion Texas, the most successful small business incubator and micro lender for entrepreneurs in the nation.
+Miriam Sitz by day works for Accion Texas Inc., the nation’s largest non-profit microlender.
 But in her heart, Miriam is a dedicated foodie.
 This is her first post for The Rivard Report.
 We hope it proves to be the first of many.
 Meanwhile, as you consider her many savory options for your next downtown dining experience, consider a First Friday foray that includes a reservation at the locale of your choice.
 Enjoy the recent TRR post on the Southtown monthly ritual. –Robert Rivard

 In the center of this city, the structure of our food web is evolving.
 The landscape long dominated by exquisite Tex-Mex has subtly changed, infiltrated here and there by “New American” menus, locally sourced ingredients, and innovative chefs and restaurateurs with penchants for unusual cuts of meat, Twitter, or uncommon but respectable principles.
 Pop-up dinners, food trucks, and farmers’ markets all announce the dawn of a new age for food in our city.

 Trinity University initially brought me to San Antonio and I’ll admit that back in those days, my priorities in choosing a restaurant oscillated between cheap, convenient, and cheesy.
 Fast forward a few years and now, living and working in the Southtown area, the game has changed.
 While I still appreciate the gratifying tradition of a Panchito’s margarita, I’m more inclined to head to The Friendly Spot for happy hour.
 I suspect that for the San Antonio young professional, food values shift as disposable income grows and student loans shrink.
 Convenience still ranks high, but healthy, organic, and creative increasingly oust cheap and cheesy from the posts they once held.